CSUN

 James Boreham: NV Access and NVDA Sustainability

-We continue to work with likeminded blindness agencies, nonprofits, assistive technology support providers and government departments in locations around the world to ensure that NVDA users have access to the support, training and resources they need.
+We continue to work with likeminded blindness agencies, nonprofits and AT support providers in locations around the world to ensure that NVDA users have access to the support, training and resources they need.

-We have invested in growing the capacity of NV Access, as demonstrated by the appointment of our new Chief Technology Officer and our new Graduate Developer.
+We have invested in growing the capacity of NV Access, as demonstrated by our growing team, plus our investment in NV Access and NVDA infrastructure, and increased NVDA community engagement.

 Training, support & certification